ceteri/exelixi/README.md

 * a generation number, e.g., <code>231</code>
 * JSON representing a feature set, e.g., <code>(1, 5, 2)</code>

-In that case, the Individual would be represented as the pair:
+In that case, the Individual would be represented in storage in tab-seperated format (TSV) as the pair:

     hdfs://048e9fae50c311e3a4cd542696d7e175/0b799066c39a673d84133a484c2bf9a6b55eae320e33e0cc7a4ade49, [0.5654, 231, [1, 5, 2]]